MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/supl-csp.md

 <!-- Device-SUPL1-Ext-Microsoft-MCCMNCPairs-Description-Begin -->
 <!-- Description-Source-DDF -->
 Required.
 List all of the MCC and MNC pairs owned by the mobile operator.
 This list is used to verify that the UICC matches the network and SUPL can be used.
-When the UICC and network do not match, the phone uses the default location service and does not use SUPL.
+When the UICC and network don't match, the phone uses the default location service and doesn't use SUPL.
 <!-- Device-SUPL1-Ext-Microsoft-MCCMNCPairs-Description-End -->

 <!-- Device-SUPL1-Ext-Microsoft-MCCMNCPairs-Editable-Begin -->